-Secondly, there are a number of non-profit credit counseling agencies that provide one-on-one financial education to people in need.
-These counselors review your finances and teach you how to improve your financial situation with no cost to you – all you have to do is reach out.
+Secondly, there are several non-profit credit counseling agencies that provide one-on-one financial education to people in need.
+These counselors review your finances and teach you about managing your money, retirement savings and investing, and financial planning to improve your long-term future results with no cost to you.
+All you have to do is reach out.

 Finally, the Federal Trade Commission has stated that many scammers operate in this industry, and careful research must be done to ensure you’re working with a reputable company.
 If a credit repair business’s claims sound too good to be true, it’s usually because they are.

 At the end of the day, it could be less risky to repair your credit on your own or by working with a credit counseling agency.
-Not only will you learn how to manage your finances effectively, but you’ll also save money on costly fees as well.
+Not only will you learn how to manage your hard-earned money effectively, but you’ll also save money on costly fees.